 Juvenile Law and Procedure will cover a wide range of contacts that law enforcement, correctional and probation officers may have with juveniles.
 Students will be introduced to the Juvenile Court system and the philosophy and theory for dealing with juveniles.
 Juvenile delinquency, status offenses, juvenile traffic offenders and Children in Need of Protection and Services will be some of the focuses of this course.
 Students will also become familiar with Minnesota Juvenile Statues.
-(Prerequisites: College level reading and writing, LAWE 1105, and LAWE 1112 or prior completion of a Bachelors Degree from an accredited University).
+(Prerequisites: LAWE 1105 or CRJU 1305; ENGL 1117; LAWE 1112).
 (3 C/3 lect, 0 lab).